FerMoha2177/FerMoha2177/README.md

 🧪 R&D Engineer with a focus on real-time automation & smart infrastructure
 🌐 Experienced in full-stack web dev, embedded systems, and cloud-native apps
-🌴 Based in South Florida — building scalable, intelligent, and resilient systems
+🌴 Based in South Florida — building scalable, intelligent, and resilient systems 🎓 Bachelor's of Science in Computer Science from Florida International University

 </details>